Fort de Chartres: French rule

 On January 1, 1718, the French government granted a trade monopoly to John Law and his Company of the West.
 Hoping to make a fortune mining precious metals, the company built a fort to protect its interests.
 The original wooden fort was built in 1718–1720 by a French contingent from New Orleans, led by Pierre Dugué de Boisbriant.
 When administration of the Illinois Country was moved from Quebec City to New Orleans, governance was transferred to the Company of the Indies.
-The fort was built to be the seat of government and to control the Indians of the region, particularly the Fox.
+The fort was built to be the seat of government and to control the Indians of the region, particularly the Meskwaki.
 The original fort was a palisade of logs with two bastions at opposite corners.

 Within five years, flooding from the Mississippi had left the original fort in bad condition.
 Construction of a second fort further from the river, but still on the flood plain, began in 1725.
 This fort was also made of logs and had a bastion at each of the four corners.

 The second wooden fort deteriorated somewhat less rapidly but by 1742 was in bad repair.
 In 1747 the French garrison moved to the region's primary settlement 18 mi to the south at Kaskaskia.
 The French debated where to rebuild the fort.
 When rule of the area reverted to the French crown in the 1730s, officials began to discuss construction of a stone fortress.
 The government in New Orleans wanted to move the garrison permanently to Kaskaskia, but the local commandant argued for a location near the original site.

 The government decided to rebuild a fort in stone near the first forts rather than at Kaskaskia.
 Construction began in 1753 and was mostly completed in 1754.
 The limestone fort had walls 15-ft (3 m)-high and 3-ft (1 m)-thick, enclosing an area of 4 acres (16,000 m2).
 The stone for construction was quarried in bluffs about two or three miles (4 km) distant and had to be ferried across a small lake.